radoi-teodor/OSCP-Methodology/README.md

 \- Check kernel or build exploit and try them all from WinPeas \- **Only Windows**
 \- Always check **GTFOBins**for SUIDs and SUDO capabilities \(No matter if it look not probable\) \- **Only Linux**
 \- Always check kernel version and try all exploits \-**Only Linux**

+\!For some reason samdump2 failed here as the both the NT and LM are coming up as blank for all accounts\.
+T**his is exactly why we need to have multiple tools to accomplish a single task\.
+When one fails, we can try another\.**

 ## AD